andres-erbsen/dename-writeup/dename.md

-We view having a fixed set of servers as a necessary evil: it is inherently a central point of compromise, but the only alternative we know is to have the evolution of the directory state determined by the entities that score highest by some arbitrary metric, for the hashing power they control as in BitCoin and NameCoin.
+We view having a fixed set of servers as a necessary evil: it is inherently a central point of compromise, but the only alternative we know is to have the evolution of the directory state determined by the entities that score highest by some arbitrary metric, such as the hashing power they control as in BitCoin and NameCoin.
 To mitigate this weakness, we provide an additional accountability
-mechanism: everyone is welcome to observe how the state of the directory is changed by the central servers, detect deviations from the set rules and, in case of invalid changes being applied, have proof of wrongdoing on the servers' part.
+mechanism: everyone is able to observe how the state of the directory is changed by the central servers, detect deviations from the set rules and, in case of invalid changes being applied, have proof of wrongdoing on the servers' part.
 We describe a *verifier* design that is significantly simpler (and therefore more likely to be implemented correctly) than the servers themselves.
-We also show how to leverage the merkle tree structure already used for lookups to audit the changes made during an interval of time without ever having to download the whole directory.
+We also show how to leverage the Merkle tree structure already used for lookups to audit the changes made during an interval of time without ever having to download the whole directory.